Go to content

 LAR is integrated in the national emergency services SAMU and can take off within two minutes after the alert, thus guaranteeing fast, efficient and optimal nationwide emergency services.
 Due to its role as rapid means of transportation for the emergency doctor, first-aid treatments can be administered very quickly and the therapy free interval therefore reduced, thus lowering the risks of further complications.

-A third LAR rescue helicopter is also stationed at the Findel airport, which carries out rescue missions in Rhineland-Palatinate and Saarland.
+A third LAR rescue helicopter is also stationed at the Findel airport, which carries out rescue missions in Rhineland-Palatinate and Saarland

 The three helicopters are also used for intensive-care patient transfers from Luxembourgish hospitals to specialised hospitals in Luxembourg or neighbouring countries.